Child Custody Lawyers in South Carolina: How to Protect Your Interest

 What are the different types of Child Custody Cases in South Carolina?

-There are two different types of child custody for the SC Family Court to decide – physical child custody and legal child custody.
+There are two types of child custody for the SC Family Court to decide – physical and legal child custody.
 Physical child custody is the actual possession and care of the child.
-Legal custody refers to the right and responsibility to make decisions regarding the child’s upbringing.
+Legal custody is the right and responsibility to decide on the child’s upbringing.
 In making child custody decisions, the family court can decide to grant sole child custody or joint child custody.
-If one parent is granted sole custody, the South Carolina Family court is still likely to grant visitation to the noncustodial parent, unless it would be harmful or dangerous to the child.
+If one parent is granted sole custody, the South Carolina Family Court is still likely to grant visitation to the noncustodial parent unless it would be harmful or dangerous to the child.
 Courts can also order that child visitation be supervised if it is in the best interest of the child.

 Sole Child Custody vs. Joint Child Custody